Choosing your level of engagement — and honouring it

 A familiar conversation.

 A project team is briefed on a new neighbourhood plan.
 The engagement manager asks what level of engagement they’re running.
-Someone suggests Collaborate — it’s a significant project, the community has strong views, and it feels like the right signal to send.
+Someone suggests Collaborate — it’s a major project and it feels like the right signal to send.

 Nobody asks whether the organisation has the mandate to co-design outcomes.
 Nobody asks which decisions are actually open to community influence.
 The level is chosen because it feels respectful, not because it reflects what the organisation can deliver.